-Named executive officers will receive payments pursuant to our executive severance plan described in "Compensation Discussion and Analysis-Severance Benefit" above in the event their employment is terminated by us for reasons other than cause or a change in control.
+Named executive officers will receive payments pursuant to our executive severance plan described in "Compensation Discussion and Analysis- Severance Benefit" above in the event their employment is terminated by us for reasons other than cause or a change in control.
 This plan provides certain enhanced benefits in addition to those provided under our general severance plan for all non-union employees.
 These include:

-- a severance payment equal to 15 months of base pay and target annual non-equity incentive bonus; - pro rata payment of annual non-equity incentive bonus at target amount through termination date; - continuing medical and dental benefits for the executive, their spouse and dependents for the severance period of 15 months at employee premiums; - outplacement assistance; - financial planning and tax preparation assistance for last calendar year of employment; and - accelerated vesting of unvested options and restricted stock grants at the discretion of management.
+- a severance payment equal to 15 months of base pay and target annual non-equity incentive bonus; - pro rata payment of annual non-equity incentive plan compensation, subject to the actual attainment of performance goals, as approved, for purposes of Section 162(m) of the U.S. Internal Revenue Code, by the Compensation Committee; - continuing medical and dental benefits for the executive, their spouse and dependents for the severance period of 15 months at employee premiums; - · outplacement assistance; - · financial planning and tax preparation assistance for last calendar year of employment; and - In the event of an involuntary termination, the treatment of an executive officer's outstanding equity awards is at the discretion of our Chief Executive Officer and the Compensation Committee and is subject to the attainment of performance goals, if any, approved by the Compensation Committee for executive's compensation subject to Section 162(m) of the U.S. Internal Revenue Code.

-Benefits under the executive severance plan are contingent upon continuing compliance by the terminated executive with non-disclosure, non-compete and non-solicitation covenants.
+Benefits under the executive severance plan are contingent upon continuing compliance by the terminated executive with non-disclosure, noncompete and non-solicitation covenants.

-The amounts shown in the table below are calculated using the assumption that an involuntary not-for-cause termination was effective as of December 31, 2008, and as a result are based on amounts earned through such time and are only estimates of amounts which would be paid out to the named executive officers in the event of such a termination.
+The amounts shown in the table below are calculated using the assumption that an involuntary not-for-cause termination was effective as of December 31, 2009, and as a result are based on amounts earned through such time and are only estimates of amounts which would be paid out to the named executive officers in the event of such a termination.
 The actual amounts that would be paid out if such a termination were to occur can only be determined at the time of such executive officer's actual termination.

-Executive Benefits and Payments for Involuntary Termination Occurring on December 31, 2008
+Executive Benefits and Payments for Involuntary Termination Occurring on December 31, 2009

-Peter D. Kinnear William H. Schumann, III John T. Gremp Tore Halvorsen Robert L. Potter Compensation (\$) Severance Payment \$2,250,000 \$1,148,616 \$1,004,063 \$ 991,586 \$ 862,125 Pro-Rated Target Annual Non-Equity Incentive Compensation (1) 1,453,417 556,663 539,123 509,375 442,871 Benefits and Perquisites (\$) Medical and Dental Benefit (2) 7,935 11,325 11,325 0 7,935 Financial Planning and Tax Preparation Assistance 11,078 16,026 13,715 13,700 13,715 Outplacement Services 135,000 86,146 70,875 72,115 62,700 Total (\$): 3,857,430 1,818,776 1,639,101 1,586,776 1,389,346
+Peter D. Kinnear William H. Schumann, III John T. Gremp Tore Halvorsen Robert L. Potter Compensation (\$) Severance Payment \$2,250,000 \$1,188,818 \$1,059,287 \$930,394 \$900,021 Pro-Rated Target Annual Non-Equity Incentive Compensation (1) 1,265,400 497,204 490,612 412,260 399,201 Benefits and Perquisites (\$) Medical and Dental Benefit (2) 7,931 11,322 11,322 0 7,931 Financial Planning and Tax Preparation Assistance 12,316 19,223 14,143 12,200 12,230 Outplacement Services 135,000 89,161 74,773 67,665 65,522 Total (\$): \$3,670,647 \$1,805,728 \$1,650,137 \$1,422,519 \$1,385,805

-- (1) Assumes a BPI rating of 1.9, as determined by the Board of Directors at its February 2009 meeting, and an API rating of 1.0. - (2) Assumes no change in coverage by such named executive officer for medical and dental benefits.
+(1) Assumes a BPI rating of 1.58, as determined by the Board of Directors at its February 2010 meeting, and an API rating of 1.0.

+(2) Assumes no change in coverage by such named executive officer for medical and dental benefits.

 In the event of an involuntary termination, the treatment of an executive officer's outstanding equity awards is at the discretion of our Chief Executive Officer and the Compensation Committee.
 An executive officer may be permitted to retain all or a portion of these awards subject to their existing vesting schedule.
-For the valuation of these awards at December 31, 2008, see the "Outstanding Equity Awards at Fiscal Year-End Table" in this Proxy Statement.
+For the valuation of these awards at December 31, 2009, see the "Outstanding Equity Awards at Fiscal Year-End Table" in this Proxy Statement.